attentif/website/src/index.md

 # Contact me

-I am [currently in Hong Kong, preparing my move back to Geneva](#notice).
 Workshop activity is paused for now, but I’m glad to discuss any collaboration that might follow.